Chapter 6 : Lunch With Narcissa

 The four of them fell into conversation that, thankfully, had nothing to do with anyone’s love life (or lack thereof).
 Albus, however, kept shooting curious glances toward the bar until Dedworth got up and left, and while Rose was enjoying the current conversation berating various public officials to interrupt it, she made a note to ask him about it later.

-been planning to follow Scorpius back to his flat for the evening, but as the boys started making plans to go back to the Potters’ flat, she realised that what she really wanted was the comfort of her own bed.
+Rose had been planning to follow Scorpius back to his flat for the evening, but as the boys started making plans to go back to the Potters’ flat, she realised that what she really wanted was the comfort of her own bed.

 “Hey.”
 She caught Scorpius’s hand before he could follow James and Albus toward the door.
 “I think I’m just going to head home.
 I could use some alone time.”